Rachelle Hruska

 Rachelle J. Hruska MacPherson (born March 7, 1983) is an American new media entrepreneur.
 She is the co-founder and CEO of GuestofaGuest.com and Lingua Franca.
-In 2011, Fast Company named Hruska the one of the Most Influential Women in Technology.
+In 2011, Fast Company named Hruska one of the Most Influential Women in Technology.
 In January 2013, the New York Post included Hruska as one of their 13 Under 30 Women to Watch.

 Early life and education

 Hruska was raised in Lincoln, Nebraska, by her parents, Ron and Robin Hruska.
 Hruska attended Pius X High School.
 She graduated from Creighton University in 2005 where she majored in psychology.

 Career

 In 2005, Hruska moved to New York City where she worked as a nanny for a Manhattan family.
 The following January she started an entry-level research position at Baron Capital Management and later became assistant to the chief executive, Ron Baron.